FlyMandi/river/README.md

 - depth buffering

 ### State (DEMO):
-- there's a resizeable window
+- there's a fully resizeable window with correct and proper vulkan instantiation
 - it shows two rotating, textured and coloured squares, one on top of the other.

 ![Screenshot of the river test project](assets/1.jpg)